f5devcentral/f5-agility-labs-waf/docs/class3/module4 - xparent policy/lab2/lab1.rst

 4. If you don't, what do you think needs to be done?
 This excercise if left up to the student.

-|

-.. hint:: The answer is very similar to something you have done before.

-|
 **This concludes module 2**